-Here at the Law Offices of Ben Yeroushalmi, we handle cases that involve injury in nursing homes, whether such injuries are caused by nursing home negligence or nursing home neglect.
+Here at the Law Offices of Ben Yeroushalmi, our Los Angeles fall injury attorneys handle cases that involve injury in nursing homes, whether such injuries are caused by nursing home negligence or nursing home neglect.
 We have extensive experience with cases of injuries that result from falls and understand that your loved one’s fall may have been prevented with proper supervision by the nursing home staff.

-The issue is deciphering between falls that are preventable and those that are not.
+The issue is deciphering whether a fall is preventable.
 In most instances, if the necessary care and proper supervision is provided, such as interventions and care-planning, falls can be avoided.
 Because fall-related injuries are so often preventable, the Department of Health and Human Services has actually implemented a rewards program for healthcare facilities that can decrease the number of accidents that occur under their care.

 It is also important that the nursing home maintain its patients’ mobility for as long as possible.
 This can be done by encouraging residents to participate in physical activities and exercises, such as resistance training, which, in addition to improving muscle strength, have been proven to provide psychological benefits as well.
 The implementation of these activities, however, requires additional staff and supervision.
 Therefore, it is usually difficult for understaffed facilities to successfully provide these programs for their residents.

-Here at the Law Offices of Ben Yeroushalmi, we have obtained numerous positive outcomes for Violation of Patients’ Rights, as well as many others for Negligence, Elder Abuse, and Wrongful Death.
+The fall injury lawyers at Law Offices of Ben Yeroushalmi in Los Angeles have obtained numerous positive outcomes for Violation of Patients’ Rights, as well as many others for Negligence, Elder Abuse, and Wrongful Death.
 Equipped with years of experience, our nursing home neglect attorneys are prepared to face any challenges that may come with litigating an elder abuse case.
 If your loved one has suffered a fall in a nursing home, please contact us today.
 As with every other inquiry, we will do a free comprehensive assessment, based upon consultations with our team of experts, and advise you on your legal options.